zhangkevq/stock-analysis/README.md

   Using this new code, we can test the run speed and compare to the above speed.
 Below are the new runtimes:
 ![2017 refactored](https://github.com/zhangkevq/stock-analysis/blob/main/runtime_2017_analysis2.png) ![2018 refactored](https://github.com/zhangkevq/stock-analysis/blob/main/runtime_2018_analysis2.png)

-As can be seen, there is a significant time save when using this new refurbished program.
+As can be seen, there is a significant time save when using this new refactored program, which is a big advantage.
+However, this analysis may not always be possible.
+There maybe times where data is unavailable to pull from the table and the program can get stuck in the refurbished version but not in the original version.
+This refactored program may also have more problems as the data set becomes larger, so it is best to refactor your code when all the data is available and finite.
+Continuously updating sheets that keep adding information will likely run into problems.